alexisyepes/pet-grooming-public-repo/README.md

 # Issues this business faced before implementing this application

-- Employees' schedule was handled by writting manually on a physical book
+- Employees' schedule was handled by writing manually on a physical book
-- Client's ppointments were booked using the same physical book by hand
+- Client's appointments were booked using the same physical book by hand
 - Staff only had access to clients database locally from one computer
-- Physical files were over 6000 and the number was increasing rapidily occupying too much actual space on the shelves
+- Physical files were over 6000 and the number was increasing rapidly occupying too much actual space on the shelves
 - In the event of a fire or robbery, all records could have been lost with no possible way to recover
 - For every pet, the clients needed to fill out a separate form to keep records of the services provided
 - The static website they had was not responsive to small screens